 “Recruiters want to celebrate if something went well,” Durbin says.
 “But if it’s good news, the company will call and hire the candidate.
 The manager will talk to the candidate.”

 John Paul Engel, president of recruiting firm Knowledge Capital Consulting, also says that if recruiters need to deliver bad news—for example, that the candidate didn’t get the job—then a phone call is “absolutely necessary.”

-Despite the potential drawbacks, asking respondents for their preferred time to be texted by a recruiter confirms that during business hours is best.
-When asked what time they prefer to be contacted via text message, the greatest percentage of respondents cite 10 a.m. to 12 p.m.
-(29 percent) and 8 a.m. to 10 a.m.
-(26 percent).
+When asked what time they prefer to be contacted via text message, the greatest percentage of respondents cite 8 a.m. to 12 p.m.
+(29 percent each) as their window of choice.